ansarbutt/Picocell-Impact-Analysis/README.md

 Reference: https://github.com/klarsen1/MarketMatching

 ### 2) Causal Impact
 This technique builds a Bayesian structural time-series model on the control group (using only the pre-impact period for training) with the impacted group as the response variable.
-Using the model built from the control group, we try and predict the response variable in the post-impact period to determine what the response values would have been had there been no intervention.
+Using the model built from the control group, we try and predict the response variable in the post-impact period to determine what the response values should be had there been no intervention.

 Reference: https://google.github.io/CausalImpact/CausalImpact.html